This age is the most common time in life to develop epilepsy

 - Seizures can also occur in relation to some medications, illnesses and infections but these are not considered epilepsy

-- Multiple medical conditions and medications – Seizures or seizure like activity may be due to or confused with other causes such as; cardiac conditions, kidney or liver failure, diabetes, fainting, migraine, mild strokes, blocked arteries leading to the brain, or vertigo (dizziness with sensation of movement) or medication side effects.
+- Seizures or seizure like activity may be due to or confused with other causes such as; cardiac conditions, diabetes, fainting, migraine, mild strokes, blocked arteries, vertigo (dizziness with sensation of movement) or medication side effects.

 - It is best to have a GP who can be the central point and coordinator to keep all the health information together.

 Types of seizures

 Episodic blackouts, ‘faints’, ‘funny turns’ and falls are all good reasons to see the doctor as they may be epilepsy.

-Having epilepsy at this age undoubtedly contributes to social isolation, withdrawal, anxiety and depression and living alone may make the unpredictable nature of epilepsy more problematic.
+Having epilepsy at this age undoubtedly can contribute to social isolation, withdrawal, anxiety and depression and living alone may make the unpredictable nature of epilepsy more problematic.
 It is not surprising that a new diagnosis of epilepsy in older people is potentially life changing and may result in many life changes.

 Some issues that may arise for someone diagnosed with epilepsy in their senior years:

-Seizures are more likely to lead to falls, fractures or injury at this age.
+- Seizures are more likely to lead to falls, fractures or injury at this age.
 To reduce the likelihood of injury during seizures, see our Safety fact sheet for more information.

-Many seniors live alone in the community.
+- Many seniors live alone in the community.
 We can provide information about fall detectors, emergency response services and respite agencies.